nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 It is strongly suggested to rebase your branch on top of upstream/master (or master, if you kept it synced) before submitting your work.
 This helps reviewing the code changes proposed in the branch. merge it without conflicts, and it increase the speed of the GitLab CI.

-GitLab CI (Continous Integration)
+GitLab CI (Continuous Integration)
 +++++++++++++++++++++++++++++++++

-GitLab provides a CI (Continous Integration) feature.
+GitLab provides a CI (Continuous Integration) feature.
 Shortly put, after every push the code is built and tests are run in one of the GitLab servers.

-Merge requests are expected to pass the CI, as is to not generate errors or warings during compilation, to have all the tests pasing, and to not generate warnings on the documentation.
+Merge requests are expected to pass the CI, as is to not generate errors or warnings during compilation, to have all the tests passing, and to not generate warnings on the documentation.
 Hence, the CI is very important for the workflow.
 However, sometimes running the Ci is superfluous, for example:

 - You are in the middle of some work (and perhaps you know that there are errors),